The Ultimate List of Podcast Statistics for 2023

-Of those who haven’t listened to podcasts yet, a third wouldn’t know how to start – even if they wanted to.
+A third of those who haven’t listened to podcasts yet wouldn’t know how to start – even if they wanted to.

 The technical aspect is sometimes taken for granted by podcasters, but there are still those who aren’t as familiar with this technology as others.

-iTunes has been on the podcasting market from the very beginning, and it’s still one of the main hosts for podcasts.
+iTunes has been in the podcasting market from the beginning, and it’s still one of the leading podcast hosts.

 While other players have come and gone, iTunes has managed to adapt and evolve, ensuring it stays relevant in today’s world of podcasting.